Sunspot Scenic Byway

 Western view from the Haynes Canyon Vista along the Sunspot Scenic Byway

 The Sunspot Scenic Byway is a 16-mile paved route that connects Cloudcroft with Sunspot.
 The route is through Lincoln National Forest along the western rim of the upper Sacramento Mountains.
 That means all along the way you'll get some great overlooks across most of south-central New Mexico: White Sands National Park and the Tularosa Basin.
-As the photo to the left testifies, you can even see as far north as Sierra Blanca in the White Mountains.
+As the photo below testifies, you can even see as far north as the Sierra Blanca (White Mountains).

 Most folks drive down to Sunspot, hang out a bit, then drive back to Cloudcroft and descend from the heights from there on US Highway 82.
 But the road doesn't end at Sunspot: you can continue on to the south and end up in Timberon, a small ranching community near the southern end of Lincoln National Forest.
 The road through Sacramento Canyon is not the best but it will eventually allow you to leave the mountains and forest behind when you reach New Mexico Highway 506 (between Orogrande and Pinon).